Instruments, Controls & Dashboard

 Rear View Mirror

-I used a standard Audi TT rear-view mirror (the non-electric version) on my Fisher Fury R1 and it works really well apart from the fact that it is mounted on top on the bodywork above the dash and this is not rigid enough.
-The view is affected by vibrations coming through the car.
-The ability to dim the mirror is also something I've never used.
+Rear view mirror I used a standard Mk I Audi TT oval rear-view mirror (the non-electric version) on my Fisher Fury R1 and it works really well apart from the fact that it is mounted on top on the bodywork above the dash and this is not rigid enough.
+The Audi TT mirror base is 108g and I cut it down, to reuse just the metal mounting ball, which conveniently has a hole through it.

 Side Mirrors